CZECH REPUBLIC SOLO TRAVEL

 Indoors they enjoy art, music, and museums.
 Outdoors they partake in sports such as cycling, kayaking and trekking in the summer, and skiing and snowboarding in the winter.

-CZECH REPUBLIC CURRENCY
+CZECH REPUBLIC TRAVEL PLANNING

 The Czech Republic uses the Czech koruna (CZK).
 Check throughout your travel planning phase on any exchange rate changes.